Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 **Fermat as Mobile-APPs local Back-End**

-This means that Fermat can be used by any regular Mobile APP as a local back-end in at the same device they are running, transmiting to them their core properties like censorship resistance, and all the services available within the Fermat Framework.
-At the same time giving mobile APPs developers the freedom to developt their mobile APPs without external constraints.
+This means that Fermat can be used by any regular Mobile APP as a local back-end at the same device they are running in, transmitting to them their core properties like censorship resistance, and all the services available within the Fermat Framework.
+At the same time giving mobile APP developers the freedom to develop their mobile APPs without external constraints.

 #### Clear Governance Model